kanzure/nanoengineer/src/README.txt

 ======================
 UNSUPPORTED PLATFORMS
 ======================
-NanoEngineer-1 Alpha8 is tested and supported only on :
+NanoEngineer-1 Alpha8 is tested and supported only on:
  - Windows XP,
  - MAC OS X 10.3.X, 10.4 (PowerPC G4)
  - Mandrake Linux 10.0, 10.1